DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     echo "Keycloak Admin Console:   $KEYCLOAK_URL/admin" &&
     echo ""
     ```

+Using ingress, admin console is accessible at https://<HOST_NAME>/admin

 All the following configuration will be done inside this Admin Console.

 ## Create a dedicated odm realm
 This step is not compulsory as you can realize all the following tasks in the default master realm.
 But, in order to avoid to mix all what will be configured with existing configurations, it's preferable to create a dedicated odm realm.